Lookup Field

 If you have multiple link to table fields, you will be given the choice of which link to table field to use for the lookup.
 Choose the field from those linked rows that you want to display after making that choice.

-To change the field title, link row field or field to lookup of an existing lookup field, click on the dropdown next to the field and modify the details.
+To change the field title, link row field, or field to lookup in an existing lookup field, click on the dropdown next to the field and modify the details.